Thank you for choosing to perform at Finest City Improv! We love having guest teams perform at FCI.

 Please use this form to submit the details of your show to us.
 We enjoy providing space for improv teams (and some solo shows, storytelling, or other “fringe” acts) to perform for our awesome community.
 Please note that we do not have the budget to pay guest performers but we also do not charge teams to play.
 Out of town teams may be offered a gas stipend or hotel accommodations if available.

 In addition, we operate a Visiting Artist Program, in which we invite well-established performers that also work as professional teaching artists from other cities.
 These artists may be invited to teach a workshop in conjunction with their show and receive a portion of the workshop revenue.
-We also provide accommodations for them at the on-site Lafayette or hotel or another nearby hotel.
-We host one Visiting Artist per month and we schedule these at least 4 months in advance.
+We host one Visiting Artist per quarter and we schedule these at least 4 months in advance.
 Please make a note in your application if you are interested in and qualified for this program.

 We hope you can join us!
 We try to respond to all requests within 2 weeks.
 If you don’t hear back from us by then, feel free to contact us.